-This Phase 1a Current State Report focuses on observations related to the current state of aquatic service and facility provision.
+This Phase 1a Current State Report - initially presented to Council in December 2023 - focuses on observations related to the current state of aquatic service and facility provision.
 It does not contain recommendations, but rather establishes a foundation upon which to conduct further study.
 A companion report - Phase 1b What we Heard Report - summarizes the findings from the public and stakeholder input program to date.